ajency/laravel-user-package/README.md

     	// Other service providers...

     	Laravel\Socialite\SocialiteServiceProvider::class,
+    	Spatie\Permission\PermissionServiceProvider::class,
 	],

 	'aliases' => [
 		...
 		'Socialite' => Laravel\Socialite\Facades\Socialite::class,
 	],

+	You can publish the migration with:

+	php artisan vendor:publish --provider="Spatie\Permission\PermissionServiceProvider" --tag="migrations"
+	After the migration has been published you can create the role- and permission-tables by running the migrations:

+	php artisan migrate
+	You can publish the config file with:

+	php artisan vendor:publish --provider="Spatie\Permission\PermissionServiceProvider" --tag="config"

 3. Create a folder '/packages/ajency/user/' under root Laravel project.
 4. Clone this repo under the recently created folder.